geomaka/geomaka/README.md

 # Hi there, I'm George Maina! 👋

 ## 🚀 About Me
 I'm a **Mathematics and Computer Science** student at **Jomo Kenyatta University of Agriculture and Technology (JKUAT)**.
-Passionate about web development, machine learning, and data science, I love solving real-world problems with code.
+Passionate about Software development, I love solving real-world problems with code.

 ## 🌐 Socials: